choonchernlim/terragrunt-run-all-with-better-output-logs/README.md

 # terragrunt-run-all-with-better-output-logs

-A custom Terraform wrapper for Terragrunt to save the output into a file closer for each executed Terraform command.
+A custom Terraform wrapper for Terragrunt to save the output into a file for each executed Terraform command.

 ## Problem Set